-heads out in search of some Halloween chills by breathing new life into one of the quirkiest horror games that almost nobody played, and a ghost story that's out of this world.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about bringing random obscure games back into the light.
+Here he heads out in search of some chills in one of the quirkiest horror games that almost nobody played, and a ghost story that's out of this world.

 What a nice guy.
 Almost makes you want to forgive him for his sadistic garden maze.

 The second best addition is Belial, a demon lord played by David Learner.
-If you're a certain age from the UK, you may or may not know the name, but you'll instantly recognise him as Pickle, Treguard of Dunshelm's elf assistant from Knightmare.
+If you're a certain age from the UK you'll instantly recognise him as Pickle, Treguard of Dunshelm's elf assistant from Knightmare.
 Realms of the Haunting makes Pickle scary.

 "I am...
 Belial.
 As to what I want... well, that can wait a little longer, while we have some fun.
 Humans do still bleed, don't they?
 Splendid..."